At a Glance

 - Negotiating and enlisting the support of stakeholders such as local authorities, private building owners etc.

-Fee: £12,500 to deliver the Year One brief.
-An initial commitment will be required for one year. (based on 20 hours per week).
+£12,500 to deliver the Year Two brief.
+An initial commitment will be required for one year (based on 20 hours per week).

 Please send a response of no more than 10 pages of A4 including a summary of relevant professional experience and detailing your approach to fulfilling the brief.
 Using Newhampton Art Centre’s building frontage (pictured above) we would also like you to include a response to how you would approach siting a piece of artwork in this location.

-For an informal discussion about this opportunity please contact Kelly Jeffs, Programme Manager at kelly@newhamptonarts.co.uk or on 01902 572090.
-Please send your tender responses to Kelly Jeffs on the above email no later than 12:00 noon on Friday 1st March.
-Interviews will be in Wolverhampton on Mon 4th March and those called to interview will be notified on the 1st.
+Please send your tender responses to Kelly Jeffs on the above email no later than 5pm Thursday 6th March.
+Interviews will be in Wolverhampton on Friday 14th March and those invited to interview will be notified on the 10th March.

-In August 2023 a partnership of Wolverhampton cultural organisations were awarded £850,000 from Arts Council England’s Place Partnership Programme for a three-year programme of work to transform cultural opportunities for young people in the city.
-With match funding from partners such as Wolverhampton Music Service and Future High Streets, the programme will invest almost £1million over the next three years in events, festivals and programmes co-designed with young people.
+In August 2023 a partnership of Wolverhampton cultural organisations were awarded £850,000 from Arts Council England’s Place Partnership Programme for a three‑year programme of work to transform cultural opportunities for young people in the city.
+With match funding from partners such as Wolverhampton Music Service and Future High Streets, the programme is investing almost £1 million over the lifetime of the project, now entering its second year, supporting events, festivals and programmes co‑designed with young people.

 #J-18808-Ljbffr